dvoraka/av-service/performance.md

 # Performance notes

 The old computer is broken so we will test on the new one: i5 4.0 Ghz (4 cores) and SSD.
+Socket pooling is default and logging level WARN.

-All test until Feb 17, 2017 ran on:
+All test until Feb 17, 2017 ran on the old one:

 Based on PC3 (NB, i3 2.40 GHz (2 cores), SSD) and everything runs on localhost.
 Setting is 4 threads for the message processor.
+Logging level INFO.

 ## Servers